HafsaHameed457/NT-Info/README.md

 3. Uniform Interface: A RESTful API uses a consistent, standardized interface to communicate between the client and the server, typically based on HTTP methods like GET, POST, PUT, DELETE, etc. Resources (data entities) are exposed via URLs.

+4. Resources: In REST, everything is a resource, such as users, products, or posts.
+Resources are identified by URLs and manipulated using standard HTTP methods.
+For example:

+GET /users to retrieve a list of users.
+POST /users to create a new user.
+GET /users/{id} to retrieve a specific user.
+PUT /users/{id} to update a specific user.
+DELETE /users/{id} to delete a user.